brendanhu/ccircle/README.md

 ## Highlights
 * No prior programming experience required.
 * Through games, learn the fundamentals of a breadth of computer science topics:
     * Object Oriented Programming (OOP)
+    * Sandbox 2D Game Development
+    * Multi-player Game Development: Client/Server (http & tcp)
+    * TODO
+        * Audio Synthesis
         * Data Structures
-  * Audio Synthesis
+        * Databases
         * AI
         * Machine Learning
         * Security / Cryptography
-  * Sandbox 2D Game Development
-  * Multi-player Game Development: Client/Server (http & tcp)
         * Various 3D Graphics topics:
             * Quaternions and matrix math
             * Ray-tracing
             * Bounding Boxes and Object collision

 * Learn to use a professional development toolchain.
 * Everything is written from scratch in Python<sup>1</sup>, so you can explore 'how does this work?' as much as you want.